camaraproject/QualityOnDemand/documentation/API_documentation/QoD_Stable_Bandwidth_API.md

 The QoS framework described by the 3GPP spec defines components such as PDU Session, App/QoS Flows, Packet Filters and many others [].

-The Quality-On-Demand (QoD) API for Stable Bandwidth abstracts those detailed internals of QoS Telco framework, and provides to Developers and other Users interface to manage Bandwidth provided by Telco networks without necessity to have in-depth knowledge of the 5G System complexity.
+The Quality-On-Demand (QoD) API for Stable Bandwidth abstracts those detailed internals of QoS Telco framework, and provides to Developers and other Users interface to manage Bandwidth exposed by Telco networks without necessity to have in-depth knowledge of the 5G System complexity.

 ## 1. Introduction